 The decision to cancel registration or impose conditions

-4.3 If the Inspector-General does not receive an explanation within 28 days of the show cause letter, or receives an explanation that he/she is not satisfied with, then the Inspector-General or delegate will decide what sanctions are appropriate, including cancelling the individual’s or company’s registration.
+4.3 If the Inspector-General does not receive an explanation within 28 days of the show cause letter, or receives an explanation that they are not satisfied with, then the Inspector-General or delegate will decide what sanctions are appropriate, including cancelling the individual’s or company’s registration.

 4.4 The Inspector-General has three decision options at this point: